 Next, marvel at the dazzling facade of Jerónimos Monastery, one of Portugal’s architectural jewels.
 Go to the defensive Belém Tower at the mouth of the River Tagus, and see the Monument to the Ages of Discoveries.
 Taste a traditional Pastel de Belém custard tart after lunch.

-In the afternoon, head back to the city center, following the 18th-century aqueduct to one of Lisbon’ hidden gems; the Mãe d’Água Reservoir in the Amoreiras district.
+In the afternoon, head back to the city center, following the 18th-century aqueduct to one of Lisbon’s hidden gems; the Mãe d’Água Reservoir in the Amoreiras district.
 End in the Baixa area, and learn how Lisbon was rebuilt after the devastating earthquake of 1755.
-Baixa is also one of the best places to enjoy Lisbon by night!
+Baixa is also one of the best places to enjoy Lisbon at night!

 Top attractions in Lisbon

 Here are some top attractions in Lisbon you could visit and enjoy.
 There are, of course, dozens of attractions and landmarks in Lisbon worth visiting and learning about the history of this amazing city.

 Belém Tower, together with Jerónimos Monastery is a part of UNESCO World Heritage site in Lisbon, Portugal.
 Built in early 16th century, it was a symbol of Portugal's exploration power...

 The Jerónimos Monastery, or Hieronymites Monastery (Mosteiro dos Jerónimos), is a former Order of Saint Jerome monastery near the Tajo River in Belém Parish, in the Municipality of Lisbon, Portugal.

 Castelo de S. Jorge (Castle of São Jorge) is one of the most emblematic sights of Lisbon.
 The Castle's silhouette stands out by day as well as by night when...